lyonjs/lyonjs.github.com/readme.md

     git mv out/* .
     git commit -m "the commit msg"

-And then push go origin upstream to reflect changes on the live sites, you'll need necessary github permissions to be able to do so.
+And then push to origin upstream to reflect changes on the live sites, you'll need necessary github permissions to be able to do so.

 ## How to contribute